hectorcorrea/marcli/README.md

 ./marcli -file data/test_10.xml
 ```

-Extract MARC records on file that contain the string "wildlife"
+You can use the `-match` parameter to get only the records that match a given string, for example the code below extracts MARC records that contain the string "wildlife"

 ```
 ./marcli -file data/test_10.mrc -match wildlife
 ```